IceCreamYou/HTML5-Canvas-Game-Boilerplate/README.md

   press a "start" button first) or for running some kind of intro graphics.
 - resizeWorld: Triggered when the world object is resized.
 Useful for allowing objects to resize or reposition themselves.
-- mousescrollon, mousescrolloff: Triggered when the viewport starts and stops scrolling, respectively.
-Useful for pausing animation or displaying something while the viewport is moving.
 - canvasdragstart, canvasdragstop: Triggered when an Actor begins and ends being dragged by the mouse, respectively.
 - mousescrollon, mousescrolloff: Triggered when the viewport starts and stops